I think it would be wonderful if, like a computer, you could just delete selected files from your memory. Sadly, you can't.

 I have difficulty letting go of my rage and anger towards them, for back in the day, I foolishly considered them good apples--friends.
 But they weren't; and as a result, I suffered pretty nasty consequences.

 This isn't anything new.
 It isn't for you as well.
-It's the stuff of many novels and movies and TV series and popular music.
+It's the stuff of countless novels and movies and TV series and popular music.
 Betrayal and abandonment are harsh, especially when they stab deep into your heart.
 I'm not going on here about anything any one of you haven't experienced, especially if you're in your mid-20s, say, and older.

 My circumstances are a bit odder in that I spent nearly four decades in one place, northern Colorado, and so all those betrayals and abandonment left me with, literally, no one to turn to for years afterward.
 By the time the first pages of Book One of Melody and the Pier to Forever were written clear back in 2004, I had already spent two years in virtual isolation in Imperial Beach, California.
 I would spend another four there before Kye moved in with me.
-I never married; I didn't have children; and both my birth family and adopted families were (and are) godawful: I was disowned by the first and I cut off from the second.
+I have never married; never had children; and both my birth family and adopted families were (and are) godawful: I was disowned by the first and I cut off from the second.

 I wasn't interested in dating due to sexual assault I suffered in early 2001 (in Colorado); the PTSD from that has proved permanent.

 I reached out to many of those so-called friends after that trauma; every single one of them rejected me in my very darkest hour.
-I went homeless soon after; the novel trauma of that coupled with the assault coupled with the betrayal and abandonment of so many was the last straw, and so I moved away.
+I went homeless soon after; the novel trauma of that coupled with the assault coupled with the betrayal and abandonment of so many was the last straw, so I moved away.

 Acquaintanceship is safe.
 It's suburban.
 It requires very little from you, and very little from them.
 It's convenient.
 It's fun.
 It's disposable.